Contract rules for InfraCluster

 }

-Once status.ready the Cluster “core” controller will bubbles up this info in Cluster’s status.infrastructureReady; If defined, also InfraCluster’s spec.controlPlaneEndpoint and status.failureDomains will be surfaced on Cluster’s corresponding fields at the same time.
+Once status.ready is set, the Cluster “core” controller will bubbles up this info in Cluster’s status.infrastructureReady; If defined, also InfraCluster’s spec.controlPlaneEndpoint and status.failureDomains will be surfaced on Cluster’s corresponding fields at the same time.

 InfraCluster: conditions